Lecrapouille/OffScreenCEF/README.md

 ## Tested on:

-It's working on my Linux 64-bits Debian 11 and CEF 96.0.14 downloaded at https://cef-builds.spotifycdn.com/index.html
+It's working on my Linux 64-bits Debian 11 and CEF 96.0.14 downloaded at https://cef-builds.spotifycdn.com/index.html I know the Windows version can work quite easily but I did not have batch files.
+The MacOS X is more complex and is not working yet.

 ## Some Differences